-Members are asked to note that the policy proposal:

-- Supports the delivery of the Council's Homelessness Strategy 2013-18 - Assists the Council in meeting its statutory duties and adhering to the legislative framework - > Increases the Council's options for supporting statutorily homeless households - Supports households owed the main housing duty who are ineligible under the CBL Allocations Policy (this can be due to a number of reasons) - Assists the Council to deliver within current housing policy constraints and make best use of housing stock in the area.
+- 6.1 Members are asked to note that the policy proposal to end the main housing duty for some accepted statutorily homeless households: - Supports the delivery of the Council's Homelessness Strategy 2013-18 - Assists the Council in meeting its statutory duties and adhering to the legislative framework - Increases the Council's options for supporting statutorily homeless households - Supports households owed the main housing duty who are ineligible under the CBL Allocations Policy (this can be due to a number of reasons) - Assists the Council to deliver within current housing policy constraints and make best use of housing stock in the area.
 There is a high demand for registered social housing locally, especially for smaller one and two bedroom units.
 It can take considerable time for households to be accommodated in this way; - Ensures that it's accompany procedures provide robust safeguards for vulnerable households.

-It is therefore recommended that SHP recommends that the Council adopts the power to end the duty by making a private rented sector offer for some accepted cases.
+It is therefore recommended that Executive adopts the power to end the duty by making a private rented sector offer for some accepted cases.